 The frame is a PD trade-in that had been completely stripped down.
 It has “666” in the serial number, making it particularly appropriate for a DOOM-themed project.
 The frame was reworked by We Plead the 2nd (@wepleadthe2nd).
 The finger grooves were removed, the trigger guard undercut, and the grip stippled.
 The trigger is a KE Arms Flat Carry model with an OEM connector.
 The KE Arms carry magwell helps reduce the fumble factor with reloads.

 The slide is the KE34 Charlie model, G34-length without the cutout of the OEM slide, and cut to accept a Leupold Deltapoint Pro.
 The barrel is OEM with a KE guide rod and ISMI 17# spring.
-The DPP is my red dot of choice for pistol slides due to its durability and ease of changing batteries.
+The DPP is my red dot of choice for pistol slides due to its durability and ease of changing batteries [and running a handgun with a red dot is without a doubt the way to go].
 The DPP is backed up with irons consisting of Leupold’s rear sight module for the DPP and a Dawson Precision .425” Height Front Post.
 I zero slide mounted DPPs at 15 yards.

 Soul Harvest long gun.
 The DOOM Collection rifle.